Aligning Explanations for Recommendation with Rating and Feature via Maximizing Mutual Information: MMI framework

 \section{MMI framework}

 In our proposed Maximizing Mutual Information (MMI) framework, we start with an arbitrary pre-trained explanation generation model, which we refer to as the \textbf{backbone} explanation generator.
 This model has been trained using Maximum Likelihood Estimation (MLE) on review data ( An example loss function is shown in equation (1)), which gives it a strong capability to generate user reviews-like text.
 And we aim to further enhance its alignment ability through fine-tuning.
 The core idea behind this fine-tuning framework is to estimate mutual information (MI) between explanation and rating/feature as a metric to measure the relationship between currently generated explanation and rating/feature.
-Since the estimated MI value is non-differentiable, it's natural to the value as a reward and leverage RL to guide the backbone explanation generator in learning better alignment.
+The estimation of MI value requires a complete sentence as the input of a unified sentence encoder, which is obtained by decoding the output log probabilities of the backbone generator, and this decoding process is non-differentiable.
+Thus it's natural to treat the estimated MI value as a reward and leverage RL to guide the backbone explanation generator in learning better alignment rather than directly treat MMI as an auxiliary loss.
 Additionally, to maintain the ability of the backbone to simulate user reviews, we also introduce KL and entropy rewards to compensate for the poor text quality incurred by solely optimizing the MI reward.
 Figure \ref{fig:mmi-framework} provides an overview of the proposed MMI framework.